tolien/spaceapps-bob/README.md

 	- also adding new data on airports
 		- how many aircraft can be sitting at an airport?
 		- how many aircraft can take off at once?
+- reporting (but not using Jasper…)
+	- it would be handy if the simulation could show certain metrics
+		- time waiting at airport / to land
+		- cost incurred (time in flight * amount of fuel burned per unit time * cost of some quantity of fuel)
 - authentication
 	- some features would be better if they required authentication (deleting airports, for instance)
 	- we did start setting up Devise, but disabled it because ALL the tests failed